Hottest day of the year so far as temperatures reach 23.6 degrees in Mayo

 Thunder warning issued by Met Éireann with flooding possible in Munster

-Temperatures soared on Saturday reaching their highest level so far this year in Newport, Co Mayo at 23.6 degrees, according to Met Eireann.
+Temperatures soared on Saturday, reaching their highest level in the State so far this year as 23.5 degrees Celsius was recorded in Newport, Co Mayo, according to Met Éireann.

-The mercury went above 20 in many parts of the country on Saturday afternoon.
+Many parts of the country saw temperatures in the low 20s and large numbers of people travelled – many by bicycle – to parks and beaches to enjoy the sunshine.

-While parts of the country basked in sunshine, more unsettled conditions were expected elsewhere, with Met Éireann issuing the thunderstorm warning for Munster from Saturday afternoon.
+However, there were more unsettled conditions elsewhere, with Met Éireann issuing the thunderstorm warning for Munster from Saturday afternoon.

+Despite some taking to social media to complain about the numbers of people at Dublin’s Phoenix Park and on some beaches, the Garda Press Office said it wasn’t aware of any official complaints or of extra garda patrols being needed to police social distancing restrictions in place to curb the spread of coronavirus.

+Claremorris in Co Mayo saw temperatures reach 22.1 degrees, as did Athenry, in Co Galway.

 Please see below thunderstorm activity, mostly over Munster this afternoon. ⛈️— Met Éireann (@MetEireann) May 9, 2020